mozartmariz/S-D/README.md

 📌 Overview
 This project analyzes the national supply and demand trends of Brazil’s fuel market (2012–2024), focusing on:

-Gasoline
+⛽ Gasolina

-Ethanol (Hydrous & Anhydrous)
+🌱 Etanol

-Diesel
+🚛 Diesel

 Key questions addressed: